Skurdalsåa flood retention

 Actions:

-The implemented NBS has utilized the old dam (made of local stones, initially built for household water and irrigation purposes) to retain the flooding.
+The implemented NbS has utilized the old dam (made of local stones, initially built for household water and irrigation purposes) to retain the flooding.
 The dam is modified by a modest increase of the dam height and lowering the discharge gate, and reinforcing the dam.
 The spillway is improved and extended.

 The ownership of the lake and the dam, are shared between 6 of the local farmers.
 The local farmers have carried out parts of the work, in addition to a local construction company.